turkenh/ansible-parse/README.md

 # ansible-parse
 Ansible scripts for end to end setup of a parse server also ready for migration and production

-The scripts here follows the steps in [How To Host Parse Server tutorial series][1]   by Brennen Bearnes from DigitalOcean Community.
+The scripts here follow the steps in [How To Host Parse Server tutorial series][1] by Brennen Bearnes from DigitalOcean Community.

-# How to install Ansible
+## How to install Ansible

 It is easy!
 Check this page: http://ansible-tips-and-tricks.readthedocs.io/en/latest/ansible/install/

-Tested with Ansible version 2.1.1
+Tested with Ansible version 2.1.1.
+So it is recommended!

+## Sign up DigitalOcean

+The scripts have no dependency on DigitalOcean, you can use any cloud provider.

+But DigitalOcean is a good choice.

+If you do not have an account, you can register with my [referal link][2] and start with a $10 credit.

 # Steps